CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.lockdown_mode.rst

 The VMware: VM Host: Lockdown Mode test is used to verify Lockdown mode is enabled on an ESXi host.

+The vmhost_lockdown_object element is used by a vmhost_lockdown_test to define the name and connection string of the vmhost to be evaluated.

+The vmhost_lockdown_state element holds information regarding whether Lockdown mode is enabled on the specified ESXi host.

 Technical Details
 -----------------